 - Heat up your water but not to boiling.

 - Add your ingredients into the jar and put the lid on.
 Shake it vigorously to fully dissolve the salt.
 Make sure no granules are visible.

 - Drink the mixture quickly, within a few minutes if possible (under 5 minutes is the goal).

 - Lay down on your side and massage your belly on one side, then repeat on the other side.
-If you can manage to hold in the solution for about 30 minutes this will help your body fully absorb the salt.
+If you can manage to hold in the solution for about 30 minutes, this will help your body fully absorb the salt.

-- Within a short time after finishing the mixture you should start to feel the urge to go to the bathroom.
+- Within a short time after finishing the mixture, you should start to feel the urge to go to the bathroom.

 - Once you feel you can no longer hold out, go to the bathroom.
-You might have to go more than one time, sometimes needing to use the bathroom for several hours before you’re fully “cleansed” and your colon is emptied.
+You might have to go more than one time, sometimes needing to use the bathroom for several times before you’re fully “cleansed” and your colon is emptied.